ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 :ref:`weighting_landsea_fraction<land/sea fraction weighting>` ``sftlf``, ``sftof``           land_area_fraction, sea_area_fraction
 ============================================================== ============================== =====================================

 Only one of the listed variables is required.
-Ancillary variables can be defined in the recipe as described in :ref:`ancillary_variables`.
-In some cases, preprocessor functions may work without ancillary variables, this is documented case by case in the preprocessor function definition.
+Supplementary variables can be defined in the recipe as described in :ref:`supplementary_variables`.
+In some cases, preprocessor functions may work without supplementary variables, this is documented case by case in the preprocessor function definition.
-If a preprocessor function is used that uses ancillary variables, but they have not been specified in the recipe, they will be automatically added.
-If the automatic selection does not give the desired result, specify the ancillary variables in the recipe as described in :ref:`ancillary_variables`.
+If a preprocessor function is used that uses supplementary variables, but they have not been specified in the recipe, they will be automatically added.
+If the automatic selection does not give the desired result, specify the supplementary variables in the recipe as described in :ref:`supplementary_variables`.

 By default, ancillary variables and cell measures will be removed from the variable before saving it to file because they can be as big as the main variable.
-To keep the ancillary variables and cell measures, disable the preprocessor function :func:`esmvalcore.preprocessor.remove_ancillary_variables` that removes them by setting ``remove_ancillary_variables: false`` in the preprocessor in the recipe.
+To keep the ancillary variables and cell measures, disable the preprocessor function :func:`esmvalcore.preprocessor.remove_supplementary_variables` that removes them by setting ``remove_supplementary_variables: false`` in the preprocessor in the recipe.

 Examples
 --------

-Compute the global mean surface air temperature, while :ref:`automatically selecting the best matching ancillary dataset <ancillary_dataset_wildcards>`:
+Compute the global mean surface air temperature, while :ref:`automatically selecting the best matching supplementary dataset <supplementary_dataset_wildcards>`:

 .. code-block:: yaml